melionel/promptflow-copilot/readme.md

 pip install -r requirements.txt
 ```

-- Create a pfcopilot.env file in root folder, reference my_pfcopilot.env to set the corresponding environment variables in your own pfcopilot.env file.
+- Create a pfcopilot.env file in root folder, reference pfcopilot.env.example to set the corresponding environment variables in your own pfcopilot.env file.

 **Promptflow Copilot relys on the function calling features of OpenAI API.
 You must use models or deployments that support function calling. [learn more about function calling](https://openai.com/blog/function-calling-and-other-api-updates)**